 The cake tradition transitioned to what would be recognized as tres leches with the invention of canned milk.
 Canned milk — which is made by removing about 60 percent of the water content — was first developed in the mid-19th century and gained widespread use as a military field ration since it was easily transported and had a long shelf life.
 Canned milks were so popular for military use that during the World Wars, many companies such as Nestlé — which had been canning milk since the mid-1800s — had a hard time keeping up with demand.
 War caused obvious distribution problems throughout Europe and Asia, so Nestlé expanded production into Latin America where business flourished.
 Around this time, perhaps to boost sales in the local market, Nestlé began printing recipes for tres leches cake to go on their cans.
 And so the Mexican recipe with its roots in old-world Europe found its way onto market shelves throughout Latin America.

-Nowadays, tres leches is the standard celebration cake for much of Central America.
+Nowadays, tres leches is the standard celebration cake for much of Central America (including Puerto Rico).
 Its popularity has also moved northward as it’s long been a staple of trendy taquerias in Austin and a familiar item on restaurant menus in Miami.
 In 2003, Häagen-Dazs and Blue Bell even debuted a tres-leches-flavored ice cream.
 But the surging popularity of a Latin American dish is not so surprising in the United States, which shares a nearly 2,000-mile border with Mexico and has more than 47 million Latinx citizens.
 What’s more surprising is the latest nation to catch the tres leches fever: Turkey.

 Tres leches’ migration to the Balkans